Vayishlach: In the liturgy

-The Passover Haggadah, in the concluding nirtzah section of the Seder, in a reference to Genesis 32:23–30, recounts how Israel struggled with an angel and overcame him at night.
+The traditional Passover Haggadah, in the concluding nirtzah section of the Seder, in a reference to Genesis 32:23–30, recounts how Israel struggled with an angel and overcame him at night.

-In the Blessing after Meals (Birkat Hamazon), at the close of the fourth blessing (of thanks for God's goodness), Jews allude to God's blessing of the Patriarchs described in Genesis 24:1, 27:33, and 33:11.
+In the blessing recited after meals (Birkat Hamazon), at the close of the fourth blessing (of thanks for God's goodness), Jews allude to God's blessing of the Patriarchs described in Genesis 24:1, 27:33, and 33:11.

-In the morning blessings (Birkot hashachar), before the first recitation of the Shema, Jews refer to God's changing of Jacob's name to Israel in Genesis 35:10.
+In the morning blessings (Birkot hashachar), before the first recitation of Shema Yisrael, Jews refer to God's changing of Jacob's name to Israel in Genesis 35:10.

 Haftarah

 A haftarah is a text selected from the books of Nevi'im ("The Prophets") that is read publicly in the synagogue after the reading of the Torah on Sabbath and holiday mornings.
 The haftarah usually has a thematic link to the Torah reading that precedes it.

 The specific text read following Parashat Vayishlach varies according to different traditions within Judaism.
 Examples are: